 Leftovers are one of the joys of Thanksgiving!
 Make sure to bring plastic wrap, aluminum foil, and storage contains to keep your leftovers fresh.

 Keep in mind that Big Bear is at a high altitude and that may affecting cooking times.
 Plan for this and adjust your cooking schedule accordingly.
 Also beware of over-stuffing the fridge in your rental home, as it may not cool as efficiently.

 You’ve created a beautiful dinner, but don’t forget about the presentation.
 You may want to bring special table linens, napkin ring holders, and other table setting or decorative touches.
 Perhaps you own turkey-shaped salt and pepper shakers or harvest themed trivets?
 Our cabins come with enough flatware, cups, and place settings for as many occupants as are coded for the property, but if you have something special for the holiday, don’t forget to pack it!

 Maybe you’d rather have someone else do the cooking?
 Here is a list of Big Bear restaurants that will be open for Thanksgiving.
 Make sure to call ahead for reservations to avoid disappointment.

 Destination Big Bear wishes you a wonderful Thanksgiving holiday.
+We hope our Thanksgiving Tips help!
 Whether you decided to create a homemade feast or dine at one of our local restaurants, may your holiday be filled with family, friends and delicious food!